FDA destroys GH¢200,000 worth of unhealthy products

-The Food and Drugs Authority (FDA) in the Eastern Region has destroyed eight tonnes of unsafe regulated food and medicine products worth more than GH¢200,000 which posed a health risk to consumers.
+The Food and Drugs Authority (FDA) in the Eastern Region has destroyed eight tonnes of unsafe regulated food and medicine products worth more than 200,000 Ghana cedis which posed a health risk to consumers.

 The unwholesome products were confiscated from various markets and shops in Koforidua and adjoining districts and municipalities during a routine inspection by the Food and Drugs Authority.